 The on-access scanning component of Sophos Anti-Virus for Linux requires several kernel modules to be installed and loaded.

-Sophos provides precompiled binary packs for 'supported' kernel versions.
-For full details on supported platforms and kernel, please read the following knowledgebase article: Sophos Anti-Virus for Linux system requirements
+Sophos provides precompiled binary packs for specific kernel versions.
+For full details on platforms and kernel, please read the following knowledgebase article: Sophos Anti-Virus for Linux system requirements

 However, if either of the below applies, the Sophos Anti-Virus installer will need to compile custom binary packs to match your running kernel.

 - you want to enable the on-access scanning component, and are running on a kernel for which Sophos does not provide Binary Packs

 - you have recompiled your kernel at any point